j-berg/hughes_rnaseq_2019/README.md

 # Hughes et al

 The following contains the necessary code for reproducing select figures from the associated manuscript
-The [interactive notebook](https://github.com/j-berg/collaborations/blob/master/casey_collab/hughes_rnaseq.ipynb) contains the relevant code for reproducing the normalization and processing of the conA RNAseq time course data, as well as the code to reproduce figures relating to this data
+The [interactive notebook](https://github.com/j-berg/hughes_rnaseq_2019/blob/master/hughes_rnaseq.ipynb) contains the relevant code for reproducing the normalization and processing of the conA RNAseq time course data, as well as the code to reproduce figures relating to this data

-For a preview of this code, click [here](insert_website_here)

 ### Navigation:
 - docs: Contains markdown files for associated [website](insert_website_here)